lslee714/takeoffs/README.md

 - "Caveman" orchestration (my own script rather than something like docker compose)
 - I want to set up kubernetes with it, ambitiously!
 - Very happy pathed..
+- I punted (so far) on the location/searching aspect..
+I regret this decision as when I re-read the challenge, it seems like it was a big part of the challenge; however, when playing with the API, I had difficult getting results to come up given productName/location.
 - Could separate the one backend app into two separate microservices; that way, if one goes down, the other doesnt have to necessarily.
 - Using sqlite, hosting a full microserviced application in the cloud w/ a database also isnt trivial, wil revisit
 - No frontend form validation